 The holidays are here, and Christmas is only a week away!
-If you’re scrambling to find meaningful, useful gifts that won’t eat into your savings, consider creating them yourself.
+If you’re scrambling to find meaningful, useful gifts that won’t eat into your savings (cheap college textbook buyers we’re talking to you), consider creating them yourself.
 Here’s a list of foolproof DIY Christmas gift options for everyone on your list; from the brew lover, to your mom.

 For The Busy Bee